SoftInstigate/restheart-website/docs/security.md

 The default configuration file, pipes in the very useful custom handler GetRoleHandler, that responds at url <code>/_logic/roles/&lt;userid&gt;</code>

-When a request, the possible responses are:
+On GET <code>/_logic/roles/&lt;userid&gt;</code> requests, the possible responses are:

 * 401 Unauthorized, if no or wrong credentials were passed in the _Authorization_ header
-* 403 Forbidden, if the URL
+* 403 Forbidden, since the user can only GET its own roles
-* 200 OK, sending back the following document, which includes the roles array:
+* 200 OK if credentials match, sending back the following document, which includes the roles array:

 {% highlight json %}
 {